 IS YOUR DISTRICT OR ORGANIZATION ON THE MAP?

-Currently, this initiative convenes in collective action a core group of almost 70 organizations including: 18 school districts, 28 child serving organizations, 8 entities providing educational services, 10 advocacy organizations, and the offices of five elected officials.
-This core group is using as its common agenda the 37 consensus recommendations that were developed through the MHA of Greater Houston Negotiated Consensus Building process during school year 2012-2013.
+Currently, this initiative convenes in collective action a core group of over 100 organizations including 21 school districts, 4 charter school systems, 5 therapeutic or parochial schools, 17 child-serving organizations and 18 education and advocacy organizations.
+This core group is using as its common agenda the 37 consensus recommendations that were developed through the MHA of Greater Houston Negotiated Consensus Building process during the school year 2012-2013.

 Through collective advocacy efforts, seven legislative recommendations included in the SBHI report have been fully or partially implemented through legislation passed in both the 83rd and the 84th Legislative Sessions.

 The Center continues to lead this collective work by increasing the number of school districts and child-serving organizations in the ongoing implementation of these recommendations, as well as increasing the number of recommendations being implemented by each school district and child-serving organization.

 For more information or to join the Collaborative, please contact Janet Pozmantier, Director, Center for School Behavioral Health at email@example.com.